 Carrier testing has already started for the mobile phones on the list, with the full rollout happening “soon.”
 The word on the street is that devices that were running the developer preview are already getting the stable version of Oreo.
 (So if you want the update now, you can skip the line by joining the beta.)

 Google announced all the major features of Android Oreo at this year’s Google I/O keynote, but here’s a reminder of what you’ll see once it’s available on your device.

 Google is bringing a new set of features to Android O that it calls “Fluid Experiences”.
 It includes Picture in Picture, Notification Dots, Autofill, and Smart Text Selection.
 Here’s a brief look at each one.

 Picture in Picture Puts One App Above Another

 In Android Nougat (7.0), we got the ability to run two apps on the screen at once with Multi-window.
 While a super useful feature in its own right, it’s not always best solution.
 So with Oreo, Google is bringing Picture in Picture mode to the small screen.
 This will let users open an app in the foreground, while keeping something like a YouTube video running in a smaller window on top.
 The early implementation looks really solid so far.

 Notification Dots Let You Know What Apps Have Notifications

 If you’ve ever used something like Nova Launcher that has built-in notification “badges,” then you already know what Notification Dots are all about.
-Basically, this a quick way to see pending notifications (aside from using the notification bar, of course) on home screen icons.
+Basically, this a quick way to see pending notifications (aside from using the notification bar, of course) on home screen icons—as long as you’re using the default launcher.
 Unfortunately, they are exactly what the name suggests: dots.
 Not numbers or anything of the sort.
-It’s also unclear if these will work in the app drawer as well.
+The dots also show up in the app drawer as well.

 Autofill Passwords in Apps